 An important research domain in the CrySyS Lab is security of cyber-physical systems with an emphasis on three application areas: security of industrial automation and control (ICS/SCADA) systems (including the Industry 4.0 domain), security of intelligent transport systems (including connected and autonomous vehicles), and security of Internet-of-Things (IoT) systems.
 We work on attacks on and protective measures for the CAN bus of vehicles, PLC honeypot development, automated reverse engineering of closed industrial protocols, and platform security for embedded IoT devices, including secure booting, secure remote firmware update, run-time integrity monitoring and remote attestation, and analysis and detection of IoT malware.

-Our current research focuses on data privacy including the privacy and security issues of machine learning (Artificial Intelligence).
+Our current research focuses on the security and privacy issues of machine learning (Artificial Intelligence).
 Machine learning is increasingly used in security and safety critical applications to support, or replace human decision-making (self-driving cars, user authentication, profiling, incident and malware detection, etc.).
 However, it still has several, yet unsolved security and privacy problems which hinder its wider application.
 First, machine learning models can leak confidential information about their training data, and therefore they can also be subject to regulations (such as GDPR).
 Second, they can be easily deceived by specially crafted adversarial test examples which are undetectable by humans yet causes the model to make a wrong decision.
 Third, malicious participants can easily subvert learning by polluting their contributed training data, especially in distributed (federated) learning.
-Our aim is to warn and educate people about the possible privacy and security implications of emerging technologies, such as machine learning, and support the decision of data sharing with third parties.
+Our aim is to warn and educate people about the possible security and privacy implications of emerging technologies, such as machine learning, and support the decision of data sharing with third parties.
 We develop attacks to demonstrate and measure unintended information leakage as well as design countermeasures often with provable guarantees (e.g., using differential privacy).
-We also work on the anonymization of large (training) datasets with several hundreds or thousands of attributes.
 Finally, we study the robustness of machine learning against both adversarial examples and data/model pollution.

 Our current research in the economics of security and privacy is rooted in the fact that misaligned economic incentives of stakeholders can interrupt the intended operation of even technically sound systems.
 We currently have four active topics.
 First, we explore, analyze and mitigate interdependent privacy problems (when others' actions create privacy externalities for you) in networked ICT services such as online social networks, app platforms and the sharing economy.
 Second, we work on risk modelling, security training and information sharing mechanisms for both the IoT world and carrier grade networks.
 Third, we study the economic incentives behind cyber-warfare; specifically, the intricate interplay of attackers and defenders in cyber-physical systems.
 Finally, we address free-riding and fairness issues in federated machine learning scenarios.